(UPDATE: Jan 1, 2019)

 If you only need a handful of stock photos every now and then, if you never know exactly when you will need to download stock images, or if you want full control over how much you spend and where buying on-demand with credits is the most suitable option.

 The wisest thing to do, if your budget allows it, is to buy a large credit pack, as it gives you a better rate per credit and will let you get more images at a lower price.
 Credits are valid for one year after the purchase date, so you can stock your account with a large pack and then use them whenever you want within the following year.
 Otherwise, you can buy the pack that better fits your pocket.

 Plus, if you want EVO premium content or you need an Extended license (all of which you'll learn about below), on-demand credits are the only way you can buy them.

-This agency also includes a way to buy large volume of photos constantly, at the best possible price.
-They have two types of stock photo subscriptions, based in how periodically the download limit updates, and both can be hired for one month and up to one year, where the annual option offers the lowest prices.
+This agency also includes a way to buy a large volume of photos constantly, at the best possible price.
+They have two types of stock photo subscriptions, based on how periodically the download limit updates and both can be hired for one month and up to one year, where the annual option offers the lowest prices.

 Daily Limit Stock Photo Subscription